danlessa/Coursera-WebScraping/references/Web Scraping with Python and BeautifulSoup.md

         - Learning Objective:: "Load webpages into Python through requests"
         - Script::
             - Welcome to the Web Scraping with Python and BeautifulSoup project!
 My name is Danilo, and I'll be your instructor through the Rhyme Interactive Platform.
 I'll guide you here through the right panel, while you have your own preconfigured virtual machine on the left panel.
             - Through this course, you will learn how to extract data and navigate on patterns from Internet pages, APIs and services through Python, Requests and BeautifulSoup.
-Those are core knowledges which will expand substantially the scope of what you can do through programming.
+Those are core knowledges which will expand substantially the scope of what you can do through Python.
             - For the first task, you are going to learn how to download webpages into Python through requests, so let's get started!
             - So first, there is a open Jupyter Notebook on your browser.
 Open the task one notebook, and here at the beginning you have a link pointing to a Wikipedia entry for a city located in the Amazon.
 This is the page that we are going to download, but let's take a inspection it first - so click on the link.
             - Okay.
 As you can see, this is a very trivial page, and when I mean with download it, I'm actually referring to the HTML source code.
-To have a raw view of it, come with me: go to the menu,  then WebDeveloper, and Source code.
+To have a raw view of it, just press control U.
             - Feel free to pause the video now for getting a feel with the source code, or to explore the Wikipedia article.
             - Now that you feel comfortable with the web page, I'll show you how to download it on Python.
 Go back to Jupyter notebook, and let's create a new cell and do our first import: import requests as req.
 Run it through shift-enter.
             - Requests is the Python standard library for pulling and pushing data from the web, and it is very comprehensive for a lot of situations.
 We'll use it through the entire course for doing the actual interface with the internet.